Department of Transport (Tamil Nadu)

-The Department of Transport of state of Tamil Nadu is one of the departments of Government of Tamil Nadu.
+The Department of Transport of the state of Tamil Nadu is one of the departments of Government of Tamil Nadu.

 Objective

 The transport department is responsible for the maintenance of public transport and has control over seven transport undertakings.
 The department is also the nodal agency of the state government for projects implemented by the Indian Railways as well as Department of Railways, the department of communications and the civil aviation of the Government of India.

+Functions

+The major functions of the Transport Department is as follows: